Isaac Newton: Optics

 In his Hypothesis of Light of 1675, Newton posited the existence of the ether to transmit forces between particles.
 The contact with the Cambridge Platonist philosopher Henry More revived his interest in alchemy.
 He replaced the ether with occult forces based on Hermetic ideas of attraction and repulsion between particles.
-John Maynard Keynes, who acquired many of Newton's writings on alchemy, stated that "Newton was not the first of the age of reason: He was the last of the magicians."
-Newton's contributions to science cannot be isolated from his interest in alchemy.
-This was at a time when there was no clear distinction between alchemy and science, and had he not relied on the occult idea of action at a distance, across a vacuum, he might not have developed his theory of gravity.
+His contributions to science cannot be isolated from his interest in alchemy.
+This was at a time when there was no clear distinction between alchemy and science.